nandiaz/eiya-knowing-countries/README.md

 # Travel Time
-You can open the [https://travel-time-eiya.netlify.app/](Travel Time) app.
+You can open the [Travel Time](https://travel-time-eiya.netlify.app/)  app.

 Travel Time is a web application in which a traveler can compare two countries to choose their next destination.